cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - Add this new project config to 'All' project in `projects.yaml all/psql.sh grafana/dashboards/all/dashboards.json scripts/all/repo_groups.sql util_sh/calculate_hours.sh`.
 - Add entire new project as a new repo group in 'All' project.
 - Update `cncf/gitdm:generate_actors.sh`.
-- Add new domain for the project: `projectname.cncftest.io`.
-If using wildcard domain like `*.devstats.cncf.io` - this step is not needed.
 - Add Google Analytics (GA) for the new domain and keep the `UA-...` code for deployment.
 - Review `grafana/copy_artwork_icons.sh apache/www/copy_icons.sh grafana/create_images.sh grafana/change_title_and_icons_all.sh` - maybe you need to add special case.
 Icon related scripts are marked 'ARTWORK'.
 - Copy setup scripts and then adjust them: `cp -R oldproject/ projectname/`, `vim projectname/*`.
 Most them can be shared for all projects in `./shared/`, usually only `psql.sh` is project specific.